Vegetarian and Vegan Snack Ideas

-- baked sweet potato topped with salted edamame, add some quinoa or farro with vegan spread, or sprinkle with chia or flax
+- baked sweet potato topped with salted edamame and some quinoa or farro with vegan spread and sprinkled with chia or flax

-- smoothie made with a milk alternative, frozen or fresh fruit, and soy yogurt
+- smoothie made with soy or nut milk, frozen or fresh fruit, and soy yogurt

 - a small bowl of oatmeal with berries, nuts, and a sprinkle of cinnamon

-- small taco size tortilla with scrambled eggs and cheese is an excellent pre or post-workout mini-meal
+small taco size tortilla with scrambled eggs and cheese is a great pre or post-workout mini-meal

 Not Ready for Full-On Meatless?

-If you aren’t ready to take the meatless plunge full-on, try going without for one day a week.
+If you aren’t ready to take the meatless plunge full-on, try going meatless for one day a week.

-Meatless Mondays was a campaign started several years ago to promote the consumption of more plant-based foods.
-You can find ideas here:
+Meatless Mondays was a campaign started several years ago to promote the consumption of more plant based foods.
+Ideas can be found here: